GoKo-Son626/lava-webserver-riscv/docs/ADDING_PHYSICAL_DEVICE.md

 ### Submitting the job

-You can submit the following Raspberry Pi 5 job for general connection check.
+You can submit the following Raspberry Pi 4 model b job for general connection check.

 ```